fairfieldhannah/portfolio/finalproject2.md

 ### User research: protocol
 The goal of the research is to gauge audience understanding of the wireframes and storyboard.

 **a.** the target audience I hope to reach with my story is people who live within the communities with the highest drug-issues so they can understand the situation in their local area.
-This may motivate locals to support their local drug overdose prevention organizations, and carry Naloxone hydrochloride.
+This may motivate locals to support their local drug overdose prevention organizations, and carry naloxone hydrochloride.

-**b.** I want to get three people from completely different backgrounds, races, and ages so that I can get as different of people to interview as possible.
+**b.** I want to get three people from completely different backgrounds and ages so that I can get as different of people to interview as possible.
 I want each person to be very different because I want them to provide their honest opinions in how the visualization impacts them.
 If people have the same background, it's likely that the visualization will impact them in similar ways.

 **c.** My interview script is:
-1. What is the visualization portraying?
--The Us dark/light for overdose deaths.
--
-3. What stands out to you in this visualization?
--i'm surprised missouri is light.
-WV and alaska are very dark. the neighboring states aren't as dark -I expected to see higher populations with higher drug overdoses than rural
-5. Is there anything you would change about this visualization?
--no
-7. Is this information alarming or expected?
--did not expect it, see above. problem in every state regardless of size
-9. If this information portrayed your local area, how would you react?
--I would hope our state government is doing somethng to help with education on drugs

 **1. What did you gather from this information?**
 -I learned more about the drug overdoses in the county **2.
 What stands out to you?**